tylerchilds/cutestrap/README.md

 If you want to create your own styleguide, fork the repository and modify the `src` and `kss-html` folders.

+### Gallery

+Have you built a site using Cutestrap?
+I'll be creating a gallery, so email a link and an thumbnail image to [mailto:cutestrap@bamzap.pw](cutestrap@bamzap.pw).
+The thumbnail should be sized 300px width by 240px height.

 ### Development

 After cloning, you'll first need to install dependencies by running `npm run setup`.